Dynalon/jquery-lazy-gist/README.md

 ###id###
   - _String_

-Here we set the attribute name of the anchor-element.
+Here we set the attribute name of the gist-element.
 The content of the attribute will replace the {id} in the _url_template_.

 ###file###
   - _String_

-Set the attribute name of the anchor-element for the filename.
+Set the attribute name of the gist-element for the filename.
 The content of the attribute will replace the {file} in the _url_template_.
 Here you can specify which file of the gist (if there are two ore more) to show.
 This is a feature from the github api.

 ## License